Get our FULL report emailed to you daily!

 Soybeans (May)

-Fundamentals: May soybean futures managed to recover early losses yesterday on what was largely a technical trade.
-Export sales this morning came in at 644,800 metric tons, 8% below last weeks number but 2% higher than the 4-week average.
-The USDA is holding their annual outlook forum which starts today, we dont expect a lot of new substantive news to come of this.
+Fundamentals: The USDA Ag Forum had soybean acres coming in at 85 million.
+US ending stocks for 20/21 at 320 mb, harvested acres at 84.2 and a yield of 49.8.
+This data is derived from data previously collected and is obviously subject to change, but youve got to start somewhere.
+Export sales this morning came in at 494,300 metric tons, 23% below last week and 22% below the 4-week average.
+March option expiration is today, we would not be surprised to see $9 be a magnet into the close, for March futures.

-Technicals: The market has traded the $9.00 handle for 11 of the last 12 sessions.
+Technicals: The market has traded the $9.00 handle for 12 of the last 13 sessions.
 We are smack dab in the middle of our risk range which keeps our bias at Neutral.
-If we had to choose a side to favor for the next two sessions, it would be the buy-side, that being tied to tomorrows option expiration.
+If we had to choose a side to favor for the next two sessions, it would be the buy-side, that being tied to todays option expiration.
 914-917 is significant resistance, this pocket represents a key retracement along with other previously important price points.
 880-883 is the recent lows.

 Bias: Neutral